China’s military pact with NKorea looks shaky

 Young-June Chung, an associate professor at Shanghai’s Tongji University, said the pact’s “diplomatic status is a little bit obscure” as neither side has acknowledged that it is “invalid.”

-But he added that Beijing “would not sacrifice its relations with the US and South Korea for North Korea.”
-AFP
+But he added that Beijing “would not sacrifice its relations with the US and South Korea for North Korea.